VicRoads Drive Test Criteria Booklet (How to Pass Your Test)

 Just a reminder of what you will need for your drive test at VicRoads on Tuesday the 17th January, 2023.

-You will also need your learners permit, completed log book of 120hrs, hazard perception test results & $112 cash/card to pay VicRoads for your 4yr Probationary Licence.
+You will need your learners permit, hazard perception test results & your 3yr Probationary Licence is now free as of 15/8/2022.

 You may also have to pay VicRoads for the Drive Test if you didn't pay at the time of booking the test.

-I'll pick you up at ????pm & we'll drive to the Heatherton VicRoads area, then do a 45min lesson, followed by the drive test at ????pm.
+I'll pick you up at 9.30am & we'll drive to the Ringwood VicRoads area, then do a 45min lesson, followed by the drive test at 11.05am.